Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## Products_table creation
 ## Explanation:
 .
-This screenshot shows the creation of the products table in addition to the already created customers table.
+This screenshot below shows the creation of the products table in addition to the already created customers table.

 It contains 3 columns: